How the super-rich meet with the authorities in secret

 Tax expert Dominik Gross from Alliance Sud considers this confusion to be dangerous.
 In smaller cantons, the boundary between location promotion and tax authorities is often blurred.
 It is as if journalists were working closely with advertisement sellers - a system that almost inevitably encourages conflicts of interest.
 The fact that tax offices present themselves as "service providers" is "completely absurd", he emphasizes.

 Despite low taxes for flat-rate taxpayers, the financial benefit for cantons is modest.
-According to a joint analysis by "CORRECTIV.Schweiz" and "WOZ", around 3,900 lump-sum taxpayers live in Switzerland.
-They contribute between CHF 30,000 and CHF 280,000 per person per year - a fraction of their wealth.
+According to a joint analysis by "WOZ" and "Correctiv", around 3,900 lump-sum taxpayers live in Switzerland.
+They contribute between CHF 30,000 and CHF 280,000 per person per year - a fraction of their assets.

-It is not only an ETH study that shows that Switzerland attracts the world with this special regulation.
+It is not only an ETH study that shows that Switzerland attracts global attention with this special regulation.
 Even Oxfam criticized the practice in 2024 as a door opener for tax evasion.
 According to Oxfam, the canton of Uri in particular is aggressively promoting the model - with the statement that it makes Switzerland "attractive for financially strong people from abroad".

 The annual "Bilanz" list of the 300 richest people also shows the trend: one in five people held a German passport in 2023.